‘Teen Mom 2’ Star Kailyn Lowry Gets ‘A Million DMs’ After Pink Balloons Video Shows ‘It’s A Girl’ Banner

-Kailyn Lowry has offered a little explanation for some social media content that may have caused confusion: the Teen Mom 2 star recently took to her Instagram stories with visuals that fans may well have interpreted as a baby announcement.
+Kailyn Lowry has offered a little explanation for some social media content that may have caused confusion: the Teen Mom 2 star recently took to her Instagram Stories with visuals that fans may well have interpreted as a baby announcement.

-Kailyn’s stories involved both photos and a video.
-The 27-year-old had showcased her home fireplace, with the spot decorated on either side by pink balloons.
+Kailyn’s Stories involved both photos and a video.
+The 27-year-old showcased her home fireplace, with the spot decorated on either side by pink balloons.
 A celebratory banner with “It’s a girl” had been positioned across the fireplace, with a small cartoon baby bottle appearing just before the words.
 Likewise pink were a cushion and blanket-covered basket on the star’s home floors, with other accessories also echoing the girly color palette.

-Kailyn’s stories were chopped up by footage of youngest son Lux – the star’s 2-year-old boy was seen attempting to walk.
-Given that this story was followed by a photo showing a bulldog and some wording, it may be safe to assume that the accompanying text was stating that Lux is fine with the star’s new addition: Kailyn seems to have herself a new four-legged friend.
+Kailyn’s Stories were chopped up by footage of youngest son Lux – the star’s 2-year-old boy was seen attempting to walk.
+Given that this Story was followed by a photo showing a bulldog and some wording, it may be safe to assume that the accompanying text was stating that Lux is fine with the star’s new addition.
+Kailyn seems to have herself a new four-legged friend.

 “Safe to say he’s ok with it,” Kailyn wrote below a photo of her dog.

-As to all those pinks, Kailyn offered some context in a photo of the fireplace display.
+As for all those pinks, Kailyn offered some context in a photo of the fireplace display.

 “Getting a million DMs.
 Yes it was for the puppy!”

 It’s been a difficult summer for Kailyn on the pet front.
-August saw the star say goodbye to her Rottweiler, Bear.
+In August, the star said goodbye to her Rottweiler, Bear.
 As Cafe Mom reports, Kailyn had taken to social media when things were on the decline.

 “4 hours at the vet & $4400 later… [fingers crossed] they figure out what is going on with bear.”